fommil/fpmortals/manuscript/wip.md

 reducing readability and making it harder to maintain.
 It would be good if optimisation was a tangential concern.

-The `Free` monad is a data structure that represents a suspended `Monad`, or in other words it is a data structure that describes our business logic, lending itself to analysis and *high level optimisation*.
-A `Free` monad can be created and transformed at runtime allowing us to streamline or de-duplicate expensive work.
+If instead, we have a data structure that describes our business logic in terms of high level concepts, not machine instructions, we can perform *high level optimisation*.
+Data structures of this nature are typically called *Free* structures and can be generated for free for the members of the algebraic interfaces of our program.
+For example, a *Free Applicative* can be generated that allows us to batch or de-duplicate expensive network I/O.

-In this section we will learn how to create a `Free` monad, what it is good for, and how to generalise the concept beyond `Monad`.
+In this section we will learn how to create free structures, and what they are good for.

 A> Functional Programming lends itself well to compiletime optimisations, an area A> that has not been explored to its full potential.
 Consider mapping over a